Howard38254/morph-lab.github.io/_pages/guidance.md

 When sharing your work, think about:
 - What are your goals for sharing?
-- Look for groups that show most interest
+- Look for groups that show the greatest interest
 - Highlight key findings

 There are three key audiences to share your research with to maximize impact: